w3c/wai-curricula/content/designer/navigation-design.md

 {% include excol.html type="middle" %}

 Discuss strategies that people use to navigate to different parts of a web page, including tables of contents and methods to bypass blocks of repeated content.
 Explain that different groups of users rely on different navigational components.
-Discuss how to assess and balance which ones to use to favor various user experiences while avoiding distractions and unnecessary noise.
+Discuss how to use page navigation components that minimize distractions and unnecessary noise.

 ### Learning Outcomes for Topic